Join our No Code Enterprise RAG webinar

 Unsupervised Learning

-A type of machine learning where the model learns patterns and relationships in data without being provided labeled examples.
+A type of machine learning where the model learns patterns and relationships in data without being provided labelled examples.
 The model tries to identify structure in the data on its own, often used for clustering and anomaly detection.

 User Prompt